 IEC Chapters are granted specific geographical areas in which to operate.
-Neither IEC National nor any other chapter may actively recruit members, provide on-site, online or apprenticeship training, or provide any other services to contractors in areas within approved chapter jurisdictions without obtaining written permission from the chapter that controls the territory, unless otherwise specified in these Board Manual of Procedures.
-This section shall not prohibit IEC National and chapters from offering webinar training (non-apprenticeship) to their contractor members.
-Chapters and IEC National may recruit, train, and provide other services in areas (known as at-large territories) that are not granted to a chapter.
+Neither IEC National nor any other chapter may actively recruit members, provide on-site, online or apprenticeship training, or provide any other services to contractors in areas within approved chapter jurisdictions without obtaining written permission from the chapter that controls the territory, unless otherwise specified in these Manual of Procedures.
 In the case of online training, chapter territory and jurisdiction will be recognized by the physical location that the contractor member's company resides in, and not the current location of one of its employees who may be taking the training.